 - 3/8 inch

-It is worth remembering that the given measurements above are standard sizes and what you will usually see in hardware stores across the country, especially if you go to bigger stores like Lowe's.
-Ace, and Home Depot.
+It is worth remembering that the given measurements above are standard sizes and what you will usually see in hardware stores across the country, especially if you go to bigger stores like Lowe's, Ace Hardware, and Home Depot.

 Getting a bigger panel would also be better in the sense that you could always cut it.
-Since drywall is usually made of plywood, asbestos, and gypsum, they are fairly easy to cut with a saw.
+Since drywall is usually made of plywood, asbestos, and gypsum, it are fairly easy to cut with a saw.

-We also recommend that you buy your drywalls in physical stores and not online stores to make sure that you see the quality of the material and have a sense of its actual dimension.
+We also recommend that you buy your drywall in physical stores and not online stores to make sure that you see the quality of the material and have a sense of its actual dimension.

 Before buying, ensure you have already taken the measurements of where you will be placing the drywall to know which size you should buy.
 Proper hardware stores will have staff that will assist you in purchasing such materials.
 Do not hesitate to ask for assistance if you need it.